Date of Degree

 The first study provided information about the ability to improve performance accuracy with perturbations based on the feedback available.
 It also showed concomitant changes in the LLR of quadriceps muscles with learning.
 In the second study, it was found that competent subjects with BVL show similar performance accuracy as healthy individuals during the SLS, with the exception of endpoint error.
 Muscle strategies are slightly different and vary on firm and foam surfaces.
 A significant finding was that the LLR is reduced in this group in response to unexpected perturbations, especially when visual feedback is absent.
 Rehabilitation and/or time living with bilateral vestibular deficiency can lead to a reorganization of the central nervous system, which may partly explain the alterations in neuromuscular control.
 More research is needed to determine the relationship between the long latency response and fall risk and if different training dosages with perturbations affect these in both healthy and vestibular-deficient populations.

 Includes bibliographical references (pages 139-150).

 Copyright 2010 Nora Havlik Riley

 Riley, Nora Havlik.
-"Neuromuscular adaptations during perturbations in individuals with and without bilateral vestibular loss." dissertation, University of Iowa, 2010.
+"Neuromuscular adaptations during perturbations in individuals with and without bilateral vestibular loss."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.